 -

-Delimiter, select the character that is used to delimit fields in the .csv file (described in the mapping section above)
+Delimiter, if applicable, select the character that is used to delimit data (separate multiple values) within the cells of the .csv file (described in the mapping section above)

 - Many regions use a comma; however, there may be cases where your language or region uses a different character, for example, Germany uses a semi-colon